-PASA believes having documented procedures which are tried and tested is necessary to ensure continuity and consistency of service should a business continuity, or disaster recovery (including cybercrime) incident arise.
+Having documented procedures which are tried and tested is necessary to ensure continuity and consistency of service should a business continuity, or disaster recovery (including cybercrime) incident arise.

 They help to ensure all the necessary steps are taken to provide ongoing service in the event of an incident, ensuring the staff and Governing Bodies are aware of the situation.

-Where the Governing Body is applying for PASA accreditation, both the appointee and delegating body need to be able to demonstrate their processes are clearly defined and maintained; they're tested regularly and they're taking corrective action where procedures fail to work.
-Where the administrator is seeking accreditation, it will need to be able to demonstrate their processes are clearly defined and maintained; they're taking corrective action where procedures fail to work.
-Where the administrator is seeking accreditation, it will need to be able to demonstrate their processes are clearly defined and maintained; they're tested regularly and they're taking corrective action where procedures fail to work.
+Where the Governing Body or appointed administrator is applying for PASA accreditation, both the appointee and delegating body, or administrator, need to be able to demonstrate:

+- their processes are clearly defined and maintained - their processes are tested regularly - they're taking corrective action where procedures fail to work